Mansstromer/lundahoj-analytics/README.md

 ## 🎯 Overview

-An end-to-end analytics engineering project that ingests live data from Lundahoj's bike-sharing API, transforms it using dbt, and delivers operational insights through an interactive dashboard.
+An end-to-end analytics engineering project that ingests live data from Lundahoj's bike-rental API, transforms it using dbt, and delivers operational insights through an interactive dashboard.

 **System Stats:**
 - 📍 **20 stations** monitored in real-time